mrdk/mind/doc/words.rst

       value is 0.

-      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file "start.mind" is read and before the system switches to interactive mode (if it does).
+      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file :file:`start.mind` is read and before the system switches to interactive mode (if it does).

 .. word:: interactive-mode	( -- addr )